 In the Configure listeners step, configure the forwarding protocol and the port, and then click Next.

-In this example, the Protocol parameter is set to HTTP and the Port parameter is set to 80.
-You can use the default values for other parameters or modify the parameters based on your business requirements.
-For more information, see Add and manage intelligent routing listeners.
+In this scenario, the Protocol is set to HTTP and the Port is set to 80.
+Use the default values for other listener settings or modify them as needed.

 UDP listeners do not support ALB instances as endpoints.